framely/community/docs/reference/quickstarts/pingpong.md

 ## Create a Chatbot

->Here is a step-by-step guide to creating a chatbot.
-If you are already working within a chatbot, you may proceed directly to the [chatbot building process](#build-a-chatbot) and skip these steps.
+>The OpenCUI platform can be understood as GitHub specifically for chatbots.
+However, instead of repositories, work under organization is organized into projects, including chatbots, reusable modules and providers.
+Therefore, creating a chatbot is analogous to creating a repository on GitHub.

-Upon logging in, an organization (or *org* for short) will be generated automatically for you.
-You may choose this org to initiate the creation of chatbots.
-To create a chatbot, follow these steps:
+Upon logging in, an organization (or "org" for short) will be automatically generated for you.
+You can create a chatbot under this org by following these steps:

-1. Within an org, navigate to the chatbot list page by clicking **Chatbots** on the left side menu.
-Then, click **Create** on the right side.
+1. Within an org, click **Chatbots** on the left side to work on chatbots (instead of modules and providers), then click **Create** on the right side.

    ::: thumbnail
    ![create chatbot](/images/guide/pingpong/create_chatbot.png)
    :::

-2. Once you click **Create**, a pop-up window will appear.
-Complete the form for basic chatbot settings, focusing on the **Project Label**, **Region**, and **Add Language** fields.
-Except for the **Project Label** and **Region** fields, all other fields can be modified after creating the chatbot.
+2. Once you click **Create**, a pop-up form for basic chatbot settings will appear, complete the form.
-   - In the **Project Label** field, enter the label for your chatbot starting with a lowercase letter (e.g., *pingpong*).
-   - Choose your preferred **Region**.
-   - Select the languages for your chatbot in the **Add Language** field.
+   - **Project Label**, the unique identifier for the chatbot, we suggest use low cased label(e.g., *pingpong*).
+   - **Region**: where do you want to deploy this chatbot to.
+Ideally it should be close to your users.
+   - **Add Language**: add every language you want to support.

    ::: warning Need To Know
-   - When creating a chatbot, it is essential to select an appropriate region to optimize performance.
-The ideal region should be in close proximity to your services and end-users.

-   - It is not possible to change a chatbot's region after it has been created.
-Therefore, if you need to change a chatbot's region, you must export it or create a new one with the desired region by cloning it.
+   - If you want to change a chatbot's label or region, you will need to clone it with the desired choices.
+Note all user session data with old chatbot will be lost.
    :::

    ::: thumbnail